 - Forty percent walked unaided and without problems (60% did not walk unaided or without problems)

-- Fifty-one percent were able to move and be mobile, but their walking distance was limited and a stick (cane) was required
+- Fifty-one percent were able to move and be mobile, but their walking distance was limited and a stick (cane) was required.

 - Nine percent were unable to leave their homes.
-However it was generalized osteoarthritis which limited their mobility.
+However, it was generalized osteoarthritis that limited their mobility.
 (Then why did they fix the ankle if everything else was a problem that ankle fusion was no help to getting the patient mobile)?